 Figure 3 shows the sigma predictions from selected GMMs.
 The sigma values of NGA-Sub GMMs are generally greater than those of pre-NGA GMMs.
 The sigma values from ZEA06 and BCHydro2015 GMMs are generally similar.
 Note the sigma values from ZEA06 drop dramatically at 5 seconds which is an artifact that ZEA06 predicts sigma up to 5 seconds.

-The greater sigma values from NGA-Sub GMMs may be contributed by VS30 that is a less effective parameter to capture the site effects in South America (pers. com.
+The greater sigma values from NGA-Sub GMMs may be contributed by the observation that VS30 is a less effective parameter to capture the site effects in South America (pers. com.
 Dr. Abrahamson).
-Some site effects were ended in the sigma values.
-For this project site, we considered using the sigma predictions from the BCHydro2015 GMMs because those from NGA-sub GMMs may potentially be conservative.
+Hence the sigma values may include some site effects not captured by the VS30 term and may potentially be conservative.
+For this project site, we considered using the sigma predictions from the BCHydro2015 GMMs.